Los Angeles SUV Rollover Accident Lawyers

 Back Injuries

 The force of a rollover accident can put immense strain on the spine, leading to back injuries such as herniated discs, fractured vertebrae, and spinal cord injuries.
-These injuries can cause severe pain, mobility limitations, and even paralysis.
+These injuries can potentially cause severe pain, mobility limitations, and even paralysis.

-Internal Damages
+Internal Damage

 The impact of a rollover accident can damage internal organs such as the lungs, liver, and spleen.
 These injuries can be life-threatening and require immediate medical attention.